Introduction:

 Resource Centre

 A website can serve as a resource centre for your audience.
 You can provide educational materials, downloadable resources, and links to relevant information.
-This can be particularly valuable for non-revenue generating organizations that aim to educate and support their community.
+This can be particularly valuable for non- revenue generating organisations that aim to educate and support their community.

 Fundraising and Support